13 Common Pool Care Mistakes and How to Avoid Them

 Also, shocking a pool during the day is a mistake.
 The Sun will quickly cause the shock to disappear.
 You should shock in the evening and allow the pool pump to run overnight.

-Additionally, be mindful not to over shock your pool, as it can cause bleaching of swimsuits and pool surfaces.
+Additionally, be mindful not to over shock your pool, as it can bleach swimsuits and pool surfaces.

 9. Not Properly Cleaning Pool Filters

-To maintain a clean pool and avoid filter system errors, it’s important to clean your pool filter periodically.
+It’s important to clean your pool filter periodically to maintain a clean pool and avoid filter system errors.
 A dirty filter can cause poor water circulation and make removing contaminants difficult for your pool’s filtration system.

 You can clean cartridge filters by rinsing them off with a garden hose, while sand and DE filters require backwashing.